andis-spr/fzf-bookmarks/README.md

 The `start` scripts accept an optional bookmarks file path parameter, e.g.

-`start.sh ~/myfiles/bookmarks.mx.txt` / `start.bat "C:/myfiles/bookmarks.mx.txt"`.
+`fzfb ~/myfiles/bookmarks.mx.txt` / `fzfb.bat "C:/myfiles/bookmarks.mx.txt"`.

 Useful for having multiple bookmarks collection files, combined with custom aliases and launchers.

 ### Creating a Windows taskbar shortcut

-To have a launcher on your Windows taskbar, create a new `Shortcut` with `Right click -> New -> Shortcut`, set the `Target` field to `cmd.exe /c .\start.bat` and `Start in` field to your `fzf-bookmarks` directory, then drag it on the taskbar.
+To have a launcher on your Windows taskbar, create a new `Shortcut` with `Right click -> New -> Shortcut`, set the `Target` field to `cmd.exe /c .\fzfb.bat` and `Start in` field to your `fzf-bookmarks` directory, then drag it on the taskbar.

-Wrap `start.bat` in another `.bat` if you want more than one pinned shortcut icon.
+Wrap `fzfb.bat` in another `.bat` if you want more than one pinned shortcut icon.

 ## Requirements